furrlori-oss/hwip/docs/Results/search-results.md

 **Transporter**

-site engaged in the off-site transportation of hazardous waste by air, rail, highway, or water.
+Site is engaged in the off-site transportation of hazardous waste by air, rail, highway, or water.
 No value means the site is not a transporter.

 **Lat/Long**